Skip to main content

 </Response>

-Step 3: Call Connects or Fails
+Step 3: call connects or fails

 If the Dial succeeds, the calls are bridged.
-When one party hangs up, Vobiz sends webhook to the Dial action URL with the result, then to your Hangup URL when the call fully ends.
+When one party hangs up, Vobiz sends a webhook to the Dial action URL with the result, then to your Hangup URL when the call fully ends.

-Key Takeaways
+Key takeaways

 XML is Stateless